 The Bombshells continued to play live right up to 1999, and Beki and Paul wrote, recorded and gigged continuously.
 In spite of being called ‘the hardest working band in Britain’ by Garry Bushell in ‘The Sun’ The Bombshells never signed a record deal, mainly due to Beki’s previous experience with unfair contracts and a desire to retain ownership and control of their songs.
 The Bombshells released a single ‘Lonely Secrets/Fighting for our lives’ on their own ‘Raunch Rock’ label.

-After years of being asked to perform her old material Beki formed a new version of Vice Squad with former Bombshells Paul Rooney (lead guitar), Stilton (bass) and Pumpy (drums) to play the Holidays in the Sun’ festival.
-Initially they planned to do a few gigs to generate enough money to pay for their knackered transit van to be fixed.
-Without then van The Bombshells couldn’t gig and without gigs Beki didn’t eat.
+After years of being asked to perform her old material Beki formed a new version of Vice Squad with former Bombshells Paul Rooney (lead guitar), Stilton (bass) and Pumpy (drums) to play the Holidays in the Sun’ festival in 1997.
+Initially they planned to do a few gigs to generate enough money to pay for their broken transit van to be fixed.
 However, after an amazing reception at a festival in Lublijana they accepted more gig offers and the ‘Get A Life’ album was released on Rhythm Vicar/PHD in 1998.